dawg6/springboot-benchmark/README.md

 - /benchmarkToJson - To Json Benchmark
 - /benchmarkFromJson - From Json Benchmark
 - /benchmarkCompute - Compute Benchmark
+- /shutdown - Shutsdown the app.
+This is mainly used for profiling for the native-ee-pgo image

 ### Building using docker compose (or docker-compose)

+**Note: In order to run the GraalVM Enterprise Edition tests, you will need to download and build using the GraalVM EE images.
+Instructions for doing this are in the file [README-GraalVM-EE.md](README-GraalVM-EE.md).**

 The project is built and run using docker compose on windows or docker-compose on linux.